oils-for-unix/oils/doc/simple-word-eval.md

 <!-- - Tilde Sub: `~bob/src` -->

-Here's an example showing that each construct evaluates to one arg in Oil:
+Here's an example showing that each construct evaluates to one arg in YSH:

 ```sh-prompt
 oil$ var pic = 'my pic.jpg'  # filename with spaces